Craig W. Hartman

 Hartman joined SOM's Chicago office in 1973 and served as a design partner in the firm’s Houston and Washington, D.C., offices before coming to San Francisco, where he has established the West Coast architecture group as one of the region’s premier design practices.
 Just as SOM is a multifaceted practice encompassing architecture, planning, engineering, interiors, and graphic design, Hartman’s work demonstrates how, through interdisciplinary collaboration, projects can achieve innovation in design and building performance.

-Hartman’s work has been recognized with nearly 200 awards for design, which, in addition to 10 national American Institute of Architects (AIA) Honor Awards, includes multiple Gold LEED® certifications, two current LEED® Platinum projects, and AIA awards for environmental sustainability at Treasure Island and the University of California, Merced.
+Hartman’s work has been recognized with more than 220 awards for design, which, in addition to 10 national American Institute of Architects (AIA) Honor Awards, includes multiple Gold LEED® certifications, two current LEED® Platinum projects, and AIA awards for environmental sustainability at Treasure Island and the University of California, Merced.
 He also received a Federal Design Achievement Award in the 2000 Presidential Design Awards Program.